 Before joining Insider Expeditions, Mary was the Co-Executive Director of AmeriCorps Alums, supporting 1 million alumni to plan their own life’s adventures and designing affinity experiences for an incredibly diverse membership base.
 She studied Arabic, Spanish, French, imiq Tamazergt, and ilan Tagalog.
 Mary graduated with highest distinction from the University of Virginia and also received her MPA from the Woodrow Wilson School of Public and International Affairs at Princeton University.

-Elise has ten years of research and program development experience in a career that has taken her around the world.
+Elise has over ten years of research and program development experience in a career that has taken her around the world.
 She’s run the gamut, from working as a nine-to-five pilgrim in Plymouth, Massachusetts, to evaluating NGO programs in Rwanda—where her flailing muzungu moves won her a dance contest.
 Elise loves helping people as they traverse the globe, and recently spent two years in Thailand assisting individuals in crisis while working in American Citizen Services at the United States Embassy in Bangkok.

 Elise has a master’s degree in global comparative sociology from The Catholic University of America and a bachelor’s degree from Loyola University Chicago.
 When she was deciding her undergraduate semester abroad program, she threw a dart at a map of Europe and it landed in Prague.
 With that, a globetrotter was born.
 She takes that sense of adventure with her into the unexpected as she plans off-the-beaten-path trips for others.